humerbenjamin/humerbenjamin.github.io/research/UofT_MATHUSLA.md

 # MATHUSLA Background Information

-MATHUSLA is a proposed detector at CERN which
+MATHUSLA (Massive Timing Hodoscope for Ultra Stable neutraL pArticles) is a proposed detector at CERN which has been designed to detect long-lived particles (LLPs).
+Current searches at ATLAS and CMS are an important component of the search for neutral, weakly coupled, long lived particles that eventually decay to SM particles, but these detectors do not have sensitivity for softer signals.
+MATHUSLA is a simple large scale detector that would be able to detect these SM byproducts.

 There is additional background about the MATHUSLA experiment available from [CERN](https://mathusla-experiment.web.cern.ch/).